pharo-open-documentation/pharo-wiki/General/GithubActions.md

         fetch-depth: '0'
 ```

-Once those steps are setup, your tests should be able to run and fetch resources from your git repository without trouble.
+Once those steps are set up, your tests should be able to run and fetch resources from your git repository without trouble.
-For more information you can look at the [documentation of GitBridge](https://github.com/jecisc/GitBridge).
+For more information, you can look at the [documentation of GitBridge](https://github.com/jecisc/GitBridge).

 ## Add your build artifacts to PharoLauncher

-[Pharo launcher](https://pharo-project.github.io/pharo-launcher//) is a great tool to manage Pharo images and here we are going to explain how to be able to get images of your project from it.
+[Pharo launcher](https://pharo-project.github.io/pharo-launcher//) is a great tool to manage Pharo images, and here we are going to explain how to be able to get images of your project from it.

 > Note: In order to do this, you will need to have a continuous release and/or a release workflow setup as we explained earlier in this documentation.